Destiny's Child: 1990–1997: Early beginnings and Girl's Tyme

 Over the course of the early years in their career, Girl's Tyme changed their name to Somethin' Fresh, Cliché, The Dolls, and to Destiny.
 The group signed with Elektra Records with the name Destiny, but were dropped several months later before they could release an album.
-The pursuit of a record deal affected the Knowles family: in 1995, Mathew Knowles resigned from his job as a medical-equipment salesman, a move that reduced Knowles' family's income by half, and her parents briefly separated due to the pressure.
+The pursuit of a record deal affected the Knowles family: in 1995, Mathew resigned from his job as a medical-equipment salesman, a move that reduced the Knowles' family's income by half, and her parents briefly separated due to the pressure.
 In 1996, they changed their name to Destiny's Child.
 Group members have claimed that the name was taken from a passage in the Bible: "We got the word destiny out of the Bible, but we couldn't trademark the name, so we added child, which is like a rebirth of destiny," said Knowles.
-The word Destiny was stated to have been chosen from the Book of Isaiah, by Tina Knowles.
+The word Destiny was stated to have been chosen from the Book of Isaiah, by Tina.

-Mathew Knowles helped in negotiating a record deal with Columbia Records at the behest of Columbia scout Teresa LaBarbera Whites, which signed the group that same year.
+Mathew helped in negotiating a record deal with Columbia Records at the behest of Columbia scout Teresa LaBarbera Whites, which signed the group that same year.
 Prior to signing with Columbia, the group had recorded several tracks in Oakland, California produced by D'wayne Wiggins of Tony!
 Toni!
 Toné!.
 Upon the label's recognition that Destiny's Child had a "unique quality", the track "Killing Time" was included in the soundtrack to the 1997 film Men in Black.